Chapter 8: Department of Bioengineering

 The doctoral degree is granted on the basis of achievement, rather than on the accumulation of units of credit.
 However, the candidate is expected to complete a minimum of 72 quarter units of graduate credit beyond the master’s degree.
 Of these, 36 quarter units may be earned through coursework and independent study, and 36 through the thesis.
 All Ph.D. thesis units are graded on a Pass/No Pass basis.
 A maximum of 18 quarter units (12 semester units) may be transferred from other accredited institutions at the discretion of the student’s advisor.

 Ph.D. students must undertake a minimum of four consecutive quarters of full-time study at the University; spring and fall quarters are considered consecutive.
 The residency time shall normally be any period between passing the preliminary examination and completion of the thesis.
-For this requirement, full-time study is interpreted as a minimum registration of eight units per quarter during the academic year and four units during summer session.
+For this requirement, full-time study is interpreted as a minimum registration of eight units per quarter during the academic year and four units during the summer session.
 Any variation from this requirement must be approved by the doctoral committee.

 Comprehensive Examinations and Admission to Candidacy